 Raise your hand if you know you have a gallbladder but don’t know where it’s located in your body.
 The gallbladder is a pear-shaped, hollow organ that sits under the liver on the right side of your abdomen.
-The sole purpose of your gallbladder is to store bile after it filters through your liver, before it’s released into your intestine.
-Sometimes the gallbladder refuses to do its job, and the experienced health care practitioners at Central California Surgery, with offices in Modesto and Stockton, can get it working properly again.
+The sole purpose of your gallbladder is to store bile after it filters through your liver before it’s released into your intestine.
+Sometimes the gallbladder refuses to do its job, and the experienced health care practitioners serving Modesto, Stockton, Fresno, CA, and the surrounding areas can get it working properly again.

 Gallstones, a common condition, form when substances in bile crystallize, which makes it difficult for them to pass through the gallbladder.
 The substances usually are harmless but can cause pain and inflammation.
 If a gallstone isn’t able to move along, it can cause an infection known as cholecystitis.
 When this happens, you may experience severe pain and fever and may need surgery.